Oppositional defiant disorder

 What causes oppositional defiant disorder?

 The exact cause of ODD is not known, but it is believed that a combination of biological, genetic and environmental factors may contribute to the condition.

 - Biological.
-Some studies suggest that defects in or injuries to certain areas of the brain can lead to serious behavioural problems in children.
-ODD has also been linked to abnormal amounts of special chemicals in the brain called neurotransmitters.
+Some studies suggest that defects of, or injuries to, certain areas of the brain can lead to serious behavioural problems in children.
+ODD has also been linked to abnormal amounts of specific chemicals in the brain called neurotransmitters.
 Neurotransmitters help nerve cells in the brain communicate with each other.
-If these chemicals are out of balance or not working properly, messages may not make it through the brain correctly, leading to symptoms of ODD and other mental health illnesses.
-Many children and teens with ODD also have other mental health illnesses such as ADHD, learning disorders, depression or an anxiety disorder, which may contribute to their behaviour problems.
+If these chemicals are out of balance or not working properly, messages may not make it through the brain correctly, leading to symptoms of ODD and other mental health conditions.
+Many children and teens with ODD also have other mental health conditions such as ADHD, learning disorders, depression, or an anxiety disorder, which may contribute to their behaviour problems.

 - Genetics.
 Many children and teens with ODD have close family members with mental health conditions, including mood disorders, anxiety disorders and personality disorders.
 This suggests that a vulnerability to develop ODD may be inherited.